Citroën DS: Model history

 Contemporary journalists said the DS pushed the envelope in the ride vs. handling compromise possible in a motor vehicle.

-To a France still deep in reconstruction after the devastation of World War II, and also building its identity in the post-colonial world, the DS was a symbol of French ingenuity.
+To a France still deep in reconstruction after the devastation of World War II, and also building its identity in the post-colonial world, the DS symbolized French ingenuity.
 The DS was distributed to many territories throughout the world.

 It also posited the nation's relevance in the Space Age, during the global race for technology of the Cold War.
 Structuralist philosopher Roland Barthes, in an essay about the car, said that it looked as if it had "fallen from the sky".
 An American advertisement summarised this selling point: "It takes a special person to drive a special car".

-Because they were owned by the technologically aggressive tyre manufacturer Michelin, Citroën had designed their cars around the technologically superior radial tyre since 1948, and the DS was no exception.
+Because the company was owned by the technologically aggressive tyre manufacturer Michelin, Citroën had designed their cars around the technologically superior radial tyre since 1948, and the DS was no exception.

-The car used front leading-arms and trailing-arms at the rear, with totally novel hydropneumatic spring and damper units.
+The car used double wishbone suspension with L-shaped arms at the front and trailing-arms at the rear, with totally novel hydropneumatic spring and damper units.
 The car's advanced hydraulics included automatic self-levelling and driver adjustable ride-height, developed in-house by Paul Magès.
 This suspension allowed the DS to travel quickly on the poor road surfaces then common in France.

 In addition, the vehicle had power steering and a semi-automatic transmission (the transmission required no clutch pedal but gears still had to be shifted by hand, with the shift lever controlling a powered hydraulic shift mechanism in place of a mechanical linkage).